-We’re taking food fights to the next level by putting plant-based food up against all the usual favorites in the ultimate nutrient breakdown.
+We’re taking food fights to the next level by putting plant-based foods up against all the usual favourites in the ultimate nutrient breakdown.
 Which do you think will come out on top?

-In the left-hand corner we have a standard 85% lean beef burger, and in the right-hand corner we have a 100% vegan Fry’s Asian Spiced Burger.
+In the left-hand corner, we have standard chicken strips, and in the right-hand corner, we have 100% vegan Fry’s rice protein and quinoa strips.

-Both weigh up very similarly in protein levels, but the Fry’s burger lands a significant punch with its lower fat content.
-The beef burger takes another knock from Fry’s with their higher fibre levels.
-The Fry’s burger also has no cholesterol at all, compared to the 68mg in the beef burger – it’s a total knockout!
+Both weigh up very similarly in protein levels, but the Fry’s strips land a significant punch with their lower fat content.
+The chicken strips take another knock from Fry’s with their higher fibre levels.
+The Fry’s strips also have no cholesterol at all, compared to the 47mg in the chicken strips – it’s a total knockout!

 There are so many more examples where plant-based foods absolutely trump their animal-based alternatives when it comes to nutritional value.
-Some other examples include the iron levels in pumpkin seeds (15mg of iron per 100g) compared to beef (3.8mg of iron per 100g) or the vitamin A levels in sweet potato (961μg of Vitamin A per 100g) compared to tuna (757μg of Vitamin A per 100g).
-According to the American Dietetic Association, an appropriately planned plant-based diet may also aid in the prevention and treatment of some of the world’s most common diet-related diseases.
+Some other examples include the iron in levels in pumpkin seeds (15mg of iron per 100g) compared to beef (3.8mg of iron per 100g) or the vitamin A levels in sweet potato (961μg of Vitamin A per 100g) compared to tuna (757μg of Vitamin A per 100g).